reagent-project/reagent-cursor/README.md

 In your Reagent application `(:require [reagent.cursor :as rc])`.

-There is two main functions available to create cursors: `cursor` and `cur`.
+There are two main functions available to create cursors: `cursor` and `cur`.

 ## cursor